victorcngo/vue-cli-starter/README.md

 #### A quick Vue-CLI boilerplate using Vue 2x and Webpack  ####

 Vue-CLI starter is a easy-to-use boilerplate using Vue 2x and Webpack.
-It embarks basic and clean project scaffolding, Babel for ES2015 transpilation, sass-loader for preprocessors, and ES Lint.
+It embarks basic and clean project scaffolding, Babel for ES2015 transpilation, a SASS/SCSS support with a flexible stylesheets skeleton, and ES Lint.

 ### Table of content
 - [Introduction](#-introduction)